-Karen Rogge will serve as our director upon the effectiveness of the registration statement of which this prospectus forms a part.
+Karen Rogge will serve as our director upon the completion of this offering.
 Most recently, Ms. Rogge was a board director at Onto Innovation, a semiconductor equipment company, from 2021 to 2024.
 Previously, she was a board director at GigCapital5 through the business combination with QT Imaging from 2023 to March 2024, and Rambus, Inc., a semiconductor product and silicon IP company, from 2021 to 2023.
 Before that, she was a board director at Kemet Corporation, an electronic components company, acquired by Yageo, from 2018 to 2020.
 In addition, Ms. Rogge served on the board of directors of AeroCentury, an aircraft leasing company, from 2017 to 2018.
 She is president of the RYN Group LLC, a management consulting business, which she founded in 2010.
 She has served as the interim vice president and chief financial officer of Applied Micro Circuits Corporation, a semiconductor company, from 2015 to 2016.
 Previously, Ms. Rogge served as the senior vice president and chief financial officer of Extreme Networks, a computer network company, from 2007 to 2009.
 Earlier in her career, she held executive financial and operations management positions at Hewlett Packard Company and Seagate Technology.
 Ms. Rogge holds an MBA degree from Santa Clara University, and a B.S. degree in business administration from California State University, Fresno.
 She maintains an NACD Board Leadership Fellow credential.